Code-Institute-Submissions/Code-Institute-Milestone-Project-1-vitae-jp/README.md

     which really created the foundation for this website. https://codeinstitute.net/

-4. My mentor - Adegbenga Adeye, who really gave good advice about utilizing Bootstrap, motivated to see his students succeed.
-(My mentor caught that the accordion was not working properly). https://ng.linkedin.com/in/adegbenga-adeye-14003635
+4. My mentor - Adegbenga Adeye, who really gave good advice about utilizing Bootstrap.
+(My mentor caught that the accordion was not behaving properly, none of my peers caught it). https://ng.linkedin.com/in/adegbenga-adeye-14003635